 In contrast, while it's a high-quality product, the Berkley Vanish Fluorocarbon is really only made for one type of fishing (freshwater).
 Because of that, it didn't score highly in the versatility metric, despite excelling in its niche.

-With as many knots as you'll tie on a fishing trip, we think this is an important metric to include when assessing fishing line.
+With as many knots as you'll tie on a fishing trip, we think this is an important metric to include when assessing lines.
 Traditional mono lines are the clear winners here, which wasn't a surprise since monofilament lines are almost always easier to tie than braided ones.
-That said, one braided line did an admirable job in this category.
-The SpiderWire Stealth was much easier to tie than any other braided lines in our line-up and provided excellent knot strength.

 One of the best lines tested was the Berkley Vanish Fluorocarbon.
 It made tying many knots a simple task, including the ever-popular Clinch and Uni knot.
 But many of the mono lines were just as easy to tie, including the Berkley Trilene Big Game and the Stren High Impact Monofilament.
 If you get easily frustrated with a line that's hard to tie, you'll want to consider one of these fishing lines.

 Fishing line is an essential piece of angling equipment, despite being frequently overlooked.
 But the right line could make or break (literally) your fishing outing.
 Before making a purchase decision, it's crucial to consider the type of fishing you prefer.
 Are you looking to fish off the bottom with bait, or are you staying near the surface with a lure?
-Whatever it is, there's a line here designed just for you.
+Whatever it is, we were sure to include a diversity of lines in our review so you could find one that suits your needs.
 We hope our research, tests, and analyses help you identify which product will best suit your needs.
 Now get out there, drop a line, and bring back a fish brag about.

 — Kit Smith